pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-features.myst.md

 ## Problem Statement

-+ Human action and economics is all about expressing our ordinal preferences between limited options in the real-world.
+Human action and economics is all about expressing our ordinal preferences between limited options in the real-world.

-+ We often encounter situations (and datasets) where a predictior feature is an ordinal category, recorded either:
+We often encounter real-world situations and datasets where a predictor feature is an ordinal category recording a preference or summarizing a metric value, and is particularly common in insurance and health.
+For example:

-  + As a totally subjective opinion which might be different between observations e.g. "bad, good, better, way better, best, actually the best, magnificent"  - these are difficult to work with and a symptom of poor survey design
++ As a totally subjective opinion which can be different between observations (e.g. `["bad", "medium", "good", "better", "way better", "best", "actually the best"]`)  - these are difficult to work with and a symptom of poor data design
-  + On a partially subjective, standardized scale e.g. "strongly agree, agree, disagree, strongly disagree" - this is the approach of the familar [Likert scale](https://en.wikipedia.org/wiki/Likert_scale)
++ On a subjective but standardized scale (e.g. `["strongly disagree", "disagree", "agree", "strongly agree"]`) this is the approach of the familar [Likert scale](https://en.wikipedia.org/wiki/Likert_scale)
-  + As a summary binning of a metric scale e.g. binning ages into age-groups [<30, 30 - 60, 60+], or medical
-    self-scoring "[0-10%, ..., 90-100%]" - these are typically a misuse of the metric because the data has been
-    compressed: losing infomation, and reasoning for the binning and the choices of bin-edges are usually not given
++ As a summary binning of a real objective value on a metric scale (e.g. binning ages into age-groups `["<30", "30 to 60", "60+"]`), or a subjective value that's been mapped to a metric scale (e.g. medical health self-scoring `["0-10%", ..., "90-100%"]`) - these are typically a misuse of the metric because the data has been compressed (losing information), and the reason for the binning and the choices of bin-edges are usually not known
-+ This latter binning is common practice in many industries from insurance to health, and erroneously encourages modellers to incorporate such features as a categorical (very bad choice) or a numeric value (a subtly bad choice).

-> Our problem statement is that when faced with ordinal features we want to:
->
-> 1) **Infer** a series of cutpoints that transform the ordinals into a linear (polynomial) scale
->
-> 2) **Predict** the endogenous feature as usual, having captured the information from the ordinals
+In all these cases the critical issue is that the categorical values and their ordinal rank doesn't necessarily relate linearly to the target variable.
+For example in a 4-value Likert scale (shown above) the relative effect of `"strongly agree"` (rank `4`) is probably not `"agree"` (rank 3) plus 1: `3+1 != 4`.

+Another way to put it is the metric distance between ordinal categories is not known and can be unequal.
+For example in that 4-value Likert scale (shown above) the difference between `"disagree" vs "agree"` is probably not the same as between `"agree" vs "strongly agree"`.

+These properties can unfortunately encourage modellers to incorporate ordinal features as either a categorical (with infinite degrees of freedom - so we lose ordering / rank information), or as a numeric coefficient (which ignores the unequal spacing, non-linear response).
+Both are poor choices and have subtly negative effects on the model performance.

+A final nuance is that we might not see the occurence of all valid categorial ordinal levels in the training dataset.
+For example we might know a range is measured `["c0", "c1", "c2", "c3"]` but only see `["c0", "c1", "c3"]`.
+This is a
+missing data problem which could further encourage the misuse of a numeric coefficient to average or "interpolate" a value.
+What we should do is incorporate our knowledge of the data domain into the model structure to autoimpute a coefficient value.
+This is actually the case in this dataset here (see Section 0)!

 ## Data & Models Demonstrated

+Our problem statement is that when faced with such ordinal features we want to:

+1. **Infer** a series of prior allocators that transform the ordinal categories into a linear (polynomial) scale
+2. **Predict** the endogenous feature as usual, having captured the information from the ordinals

-+ This notebook takes the opportunity to:
+This notebook takes the opportunity to:

-  + Demonstrate a general method using a constrained Dirichlet prior, based on {cite:p}burkner2018
++ Demonstrate a general method using a constrained Dirichlet prior, based on {cite:p}`burkner2018` and demonstrated in a pymc-specific example by Austin Rochford {cite:p}`rochford2018`
-  + Using the same health dataset as that paper `ICFCoreSetCWP.RData` available in an R package [ordPens](https://cran.r-project.org/src/contrib/ordPens_1.1.0.tar.gz )
-  + Extend a pymc-specific example by
-    Austin Rochford {cite:p}`rochford2018`
++ Improve upon both those methods by structurally correcting for a missing level value in an ordinal feature
-  + Demonstrate a reasonably complete Bayesian workflow {cite:p}`gelman2020bayesian` including data curation and grabbing data from an RDataset which is characteristically ugly
++ Demonstrate a reasonably complete Bayesian workflow {cite:p}`gelman2020bayesian` including data curation and grabbing data from an RDataset

-+ This notebook is a partner to another notebook (TBD) where we estimate an **ordinal endogenous target feature**.
+This notebook is a partner to another notebook (TBD) where we estimate an **ordinal endogenous target feature**.

 +++ {"id": "CemVRXjtJaf_"}